marwan475/CRayTracer/README.md

 3D vector source: https://www.nagwa.com/en/explainers/653193529121/

 Current design:
-  camera casts ray on each pixel in the viewport
+- camera casts ray on each pixel in the viewport

-  ray is checked to see if it has made contact with any objects
+- ray is checked to see if it has made contact with any objects

-  color of pixel is determined based on the normal vector of the ray and object
+- color of the pixel is determined based on the normal vector of the ray and object

-  if no object is hit the color of the pixel is based on the background
+- if no object is hit the color of the pixel is based on the background